SYNOPSIS

 The Director

 Jérôme is an artist, director, and actor, born in Paris and currently based in Nantes.
-He is the author of several films, short films, and music videos, and lectures at both the University of Shanghai and Paris 3IS.
+He is the author of several films, short works, and music videos, and lectures at both the University of Shanghai and Paris 3IS.